Pet Restrictions in Effect March 15 through Labor Day

 You can enjoy a variety of boating opportunities within Fire Island National Seashore.
-Motorboats and sailboats are common summer adornments on the Great South Bay.
-Canoes and kayaks are less common, but may be safely used close to the shoreline.
+Motorboats, sailboats, and kayaks are common summer adornments on the Great South Bay.

 Boaters may stay overnight at the Watch Hill or Sailors Haven marina, operated within Fire Island National Seashore by Fire Island Concessions, LLC.
 Both electric and non-electric sites are available, and rates vary by size of vessel.
 Amenities at each site include limited food service (full-service restaurant at Watch Hill open on weekends), showers (no hot water), ranger-guided interpretive programs, and a lifeguarded beach during the summer.Other public marinas on Fire Island include the Town of Brookhaven's Davis Park Marina and Great Gun Marina (see map), which provide lower fees for town residents but may accommodate non-residents' vessels; hourly rates may also be available at these facilities.
 The Town of Islip maintains a marina on Fire Island at Atlantique Beach, with a similar rate structure.
 The Village of Ocean Beach also operates a marina.
 Private marinas on Fire Island include those at Cherry Grove and Fire Island Pines, (which have seasonal and limited transient slips) and several commercial establishments that provide a place to dock on a short-term basis.

 Most boaters stay for the day, with a few overnight boats at anchor.
 There are seasonal restrooms and a few picnic tables, but no other amenities.